b2io/base2.io/README.md

 ### Development Workflow

-1. Go to the Github project board in [Github](https://github.com/orgs/b2io/projects/15/views/1) to find a development task from the `TO DO` column.
+1. Go to the Github project board in [Github](https://github.com/orgs/b2io/projects/15/views/1) to find a development task from the `Todo` column.
    <details>
     <summary>If a new card is needed</summary>
-    If you need to create a new card then click the `Create` button in Jira's header and select the correct card type
+    If you need to create a new card then click the `Add item` button in Github's footer, enter title, and select the correct card label

    - **story:** A user-focused feature written as a user story.
    - **task:** A development task or chore that isn't written as a user story.